haydenr42/EscapeTheCatacombs/README.md

 Escape the Catacombs is a fast-paced survival experience where the player navigates hostile underground environments while avoiding and fighting dynamically behaving enemies.

-The project focuses on modular system design, AI behavior modeling, and performance-conscious real-time gameplay.

 # Key Features

 - Player controller with responsive movement and collision handling